Classical Greece Santorini Chania tour off the tourist road 17 days

-Morning transfer to the pier of Piraeus, to embark your cruise ship for your full day cruise to the islands of Aegina, Poros and Hydra.
-Good opportunity to know a little bit of Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.
+Morning transfer to the pier of Piraeus, to embark your cruise ship for your full-day cruise to the islands of Aegina, Poros and Hydra.
+Good opportunity to know a little bit of the Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.

 On the return trip, you enjoy a program with Greek music and songs and join the dancers on Greek folklore dancing.
 Included is the transfers to and from the port, port taxes and lunch on board.

 This is the last day of the Classical Greece Santorini Chania private tour and if you have an afternoon flight you can take a last look at Athens and according to your departure time, you will be transferred to the airport for your flight back home.

 The ideal time for this tour: April to October